 TPO roofing is a variety of single ply roofing membrane.
 TPO stands for Thermoplastic Polyolefin, which indicates the primary chemical composition for the roof membrane.
-TPO roofing is very common on commercial properties, but it can also be used on residential properties in San Antonio.
+Did you know TPO roofing is very common on commercial properties, but it can also be used on residential properties in San Antonio?
 This roof is known for its durability, energy efficiency, and affordability.
 Take a look at some of the advantages and disadvantages of TPO roofing.

 One of the biggest draws of TPO roofs is its great affordability.
 Compared to other types of rolled roofing, it is inexpensive.
 This makes it a great option for those who are trying to keep their roofing budget down.

 Another of the main reasons for the popularity of TPO roofing is its energy efficiency.
 Anyone who owns a building wants to do what they can to reduce cooling costs and lower their carbon footprint.
 This type of roofing membrane is very efficient, assisting with both goals, especially in the case of white TPO.
 The reflective surface on this particular membrane is better than the EPA Energy Star code.
 The membranes that are white, gray, and tan all meet the standards of the Cool Roof Rating Council.

 For the best efficiency, opt for a TPO membrane that has as smooth surface.
 Surfaces that are not smooth will accumulate dirt and debris, which can reduce the roof?s reflective properties and lower its efficiency.

 Many property owners also appreciate that you can choose from several colors for your TPO roofing.
 The reflective roofing is available as white, light gray, black and many others shown below.
 All of these are energy efficient and resist UV rays.